Generalizing the divisibility property of rectangle domino tilings

 and a dose of abstract algebra.
 This proof, however, is unsatisfying because it provides no combinatorial insight.
 A different approach is to express the number of matchings, for fixed $a$, as a linearly recurrent sequence; proving that this particular sequence is a divisibility sequence is possible algebraically for small values of $a$.
 For example, the sequence $R(2, n)$ is known to be the Fibonnaci sequence shifted by one, which indeed satisfies the divisibility property.
 This type of proof, too, leads to no combinatorial insight.
 Both approaches are also very specifically tailored to the case of rectangular regions.

-The problem is then whether there exists a combinatorial proof of this divisibility property.
-In this paper we provide a proof which, despite making use of linear-algebraic techniques, provides combinatorial insight.
-We introduce a class of graphs called \emph{compound graphs}, which are much more general than rectangles, and obtain a generalized divisibility result.
+One question is then whether there exists a combinatorial proof of this divisibility property.
+In this paper, we prove a generalized divisibility theorem, introducing a class of graphs called \emph{compound graphs}.
+When specialized to rectangles, this theorem provides a proof of the divisibility property of rectangle domino tilings which, despite making use of linear-algebraic techniques, provides combinatorial insight.
 The key combinatorial lemma of the proof is the ``zero-sum lemma."
 The zero-sum lemma states that the sum of the signed number of matchings over a family of closely related compound graphs is zero.

 In fact, this zero-sum lemma is related to a couple of other results in the domino tiling literature, such as Ciucu's factorization theorem \cite{ciucu97}.
 Ciucu's factorization theorem provides a neat proof of the case $\#R(a,b) \mid \#R(a, 2b + 1),$ and thus our divisibility result may be viewed as generalizing Ciucu's theorem.
 The similarity between these two theorems is not a coincidence; in the last section of the paper, the same linear-algebraic techniques used to prove the zero-sum lemma are applied to provide an alternative proof of Ciucu's lemma when the graph is bipartite.
 Another related result is Kuo's graphical condensation theorem, or more precisely, his series of graphical condensation relations presented in Section 2 of \cite{kuo03}.
 Yan and Zhang show that Kuo's graphical condensation relations can be deduced as a special case of Ciucu's lemma \cite{yan05}.